 Experimental Setup.
-We use a cluster with 8 workers and 1 master in an OpenStack instance on CloudLab, a free and flexible cloud for research [48].
+We use a cluster with 8 workers and 1 master in an OpenStack instance on CloudLab, a free and flexible cloud for research [57].
 Each node has 32 GB RAM, Intel Xeon @ 2.00GHz CPU with 8 cores, and 300 GB Seagate Constellation ST91000640NS HDDs.
 All nodes run Ubuntu 16.04.
-We use Spark v2.2.0 with TensorFrames v0.2.9, Tensor-Flow v1.3.0, and Ignite v2.3.0.
+We use Spark v2.2.0 with TensorFrames v0.2.9, TensorFlow v1.3.0, and Ignite v2.3.0.
 Spark runs in standalone mode.
 Each worker runs one Executor.
 HDFS replication factor is three; input data is ingested to HDFS and read from there.
-Ignite is configured with native persistence enabled; each node runs one worker.
+Ignite is configured with memory-only mode; each node runs one worker.
 All runtimes reported are the average of three runs with 90% confidence intervals.
+We chose these systems due to their popularity but the takeaways from our experiments are applicable to other DL systems (e.g., PyTorch [12]) and PD systems (e.g., Greenplum [11]) as well.